Commissioners decline CFP expansion after Pac-12 request - WHIZ News

 Scott declined a request for comment through a Pac-12 spokesman.

-Big 12 Commissioner Bob Bowlsby told the AP he was happy to have the discussion, but it became apparent that there was not enough support among the group to move continue to conversation on what he called “a Herculean task” logistically.
+Big 12 Commissioner Bob Bowlsby told the AP he was happy to have the discussion, but it was apparent there was not enough support among the group to continue talking about what he called “a Herculean task.”

 “There probably could be multiple motivations.
 Some probably just like their position and were happy to have it play itself out as originally planned.
 Others probably saw it as perhaps an opportunity for more slots that weren’t available previously,” Bowlsby said.
 “Those kinds of things we were never going to do without something close to unanimity.
 It was obvious from the discussion we weren’t going to get close to that.”